visit-dav/visit/src/doc/using_visit/SavingPrinting/Saving_the_visualization_window.rst

 a special output directory for your output files, you can turn off the **Output files to current directory** check box and type in the path to the directory where you want VisIt to save your files in the **Output directory** text field.
-If you want to browse the filesystem to find a suitable directory in which to save your images, click on the *"..."* button to the right of the **Output directory** text field to bring up a **Directory chooser** dialog.
+If you want to browse the file system to find a suitable directory in which to save your images, click on the *"..."* button to the right of the **Output directory** text field to bring up a **Directory chooser** dialog.
 Once you select a suitable directory using the **Directory chooser** dialog,